ltratt/pizauth/README.md

 * `pizauth server` starts a new instance of the server.
 * `pizauth show` displays an access token, if one exists, for `account`.
 If an access token does not exist, a new request is initiated.
+* `pizauth shutdown` asks the server to shut itself down.